 Quadtel to the rescue

-This ended up being really good.
-It went straight to a memory test, and only counted 128k.
+This ended up really helping.
+With the Quadtel BIOS installed, it went straight to a memory test, and only counted 128k.
 This board had 512k.
 So that confirmed the diagnostic ROM.
 Also, the keyboard worked.
 The lesson there: beware of confirmation bias.

 So I ordered a batch of memory chips, enough to replace all 18 and still leave some spares.
 But I figured while I waited, I might as well pry the old chips off the board.
 Then serendipity happened.
 One of the chips landed face down, and I noticed pin 1 didn’t look right.
 It looks fine in the socket, but when it was faced down, I could see the pin was broken off and the stub was bent under the chip body.
 That’ll break something.
 I straightened the stump, and there was enough left that it looked like it might work.
 All other 17 chips looked fine.

 The chips didn’t all match.
 16 of the 18 were newer and faster than the two parity chips.
 I can only conclude the machine had a memory issue, but not a parity issue, so someone tried replacing memory, messed up one chip, and couldn’t get the board working and decided to scrap the board.
 Then, 30 years later, they sold the board as untested.

 When I replaced the memory, I put the bad chip in the top left socket and painted a white dot on it so I would know which one to replace when the new memory chips arrive.
 But in the meantime, why not see what happened?